Trans Mt. Pleasant – Route #40

 Residents planning to Park Pleasantly and Play Downtown beyond Highway 41 will find their best option on the North End of Town to be the Oakland Shopping Center, from which both the 40 and Express Bus run downtown (the stop locations in the parking lot are different).
 To go into Town from this location ride the bus out to Wando High School and around the N. end of the Route, then back into the city which takes only a few minutes.

 For the middle of town the never filled in it’s history Kmart Parking Lot is a fair option.
 It has service to and from the city from an Express bus stop in the morning and evening.
-Unfortunately, you’ll need to cross the road, go under the overpass and wait behind the Arby’s to travel into the city from the parking lot.
+Unfortunately, you’ll need to cross the road, go under the overpass and wait at the westbound stop behind the Arby’s to travel into the city from the parking lot.
 On the trip home the 40 w ill drop you on Bowman Road, across Bowman from the Parking Lot.

 Close to the City, the stops on Houston Northcutt between Whole Foods and Harris Teeter are your best option.
 The inbound stop for the 40 is at the Concrete Benches in front of Harris Teeter.
 The outbound stop is at the Shelter, adjacent to Whole Foods.
 There is a Starbucks at 920 Houston Northcutt, near the inbound stop with comfortable seating where you can wait for your bus into the City, while keeping track of your ride using Bus Tracker.